What Is 75 Percent Of 40

 • Fractional Approach: Recognize that 75% is mathematically identical to the fraction 3/4.
 Divide 40 by 4 to get 10, then multiply that result by 3 to arrive at 30.

 • Chunking Strategy: Break the percentage into familiar benchmarks.
-Still, fifty percent of 40 is 20, and twenty-five percent of 40 is 10.
-Adding those two values together instantly reveals that 75% of 40 equals 30.
+Also, fifty percent of 40 is 20, and twenty-five percent of 40 is 10.
+Also, adding those two values together instantly reveals that 75% of 40 equals 30. - Decimal Shift Method: Multiply 40 by 75 to get 3,000, then shift the decimal two places to the left to account for the “per hundred” structure, resulting in 30.

 Each of these pathways arrives at the same answer while training your brain to recognize numerical relationships from multiple angles.
 Practicing all three methods ensures that you can adapt to different problem formats, whether you are working with a calculator, solving on paper, or estimating on the fly.